There are currently around 207,000 British retirees living in Europe, with many more spread out across the rest of the world.

 - a bank or building society account back in the UK.

-You’ll need to contact the International Retirement Centre to move your State Pension abroad.
-Also, if you’re getting Pension Credit, it’ll stop permanently when you move abroad.
-You can’t start claiming it again if you move back to the UK.
+You’ll need to contact the International Pension Centre to move your State Pension abroad.
+Also, if you’re getting Pension Credit, it’ll stop if you move abroad permanently.
+If you're moving abroad to receive medical treatment, you may still be able to receive this benefit for up to 26 weeks.
+It can be claimed again if you return to the UK.
+You can find out more on the gov.uk website.

 If you retire abroad before you reach State Pension age, you might be able to make voluntary National Insurance contributions (if you haven’t paid enough years to qualify for the full pension amount).
 And if you do paid work abroad, you might have to pay them!
 That will depend on where and for how long you’re working.
 Find out more on the government’s National Insurance if you work abroad page.